New Milford High School (New Jersey): Athletics

 The football team was awarded the sectional championship by the New Jersey State Interscholastic Athletic Association in 1972 (as co-champion).
 Since the playoff system was introduced in 1974, the team has won the North I Group I state sectional championships in both 1985 and 1986.
 The 1985 team won the North I Group I state sectional title with a 10-7 win in overtime against Hasbrouck Heights High School in the championship game.
 The 1986 team finished the season with a 9-1-1 record after winning the North I Group I tournament final with a 13-7 win against Hasbrouck Heights.

-The girl's track team won the Group I indoor relays state championship in 1987.
+The girls' track team won the Group I indoor relays state championship in 1987.

 In 2004, the baseball team won the program's first Group I state championship, defeating New Providence High School by a score of 2–0 in the tournament final.
 The team won the North I, Group I sectional championship with a 16–1 win over Hasbrouck Heights High School, and then won the state championship with a 3–0 win over Henry P. Becton Regional High School in the semifinals and a 2–0 win in the finals vs. New Providence High School.
 Pitcher PJ Saporito was named 1st team all-league, all-county and all-state while compiling a 12–0 record and 0.53 ERA, and was selected as the North Jersey Player of the Year.
 The team repeated as league and as North I, Group I sectional champions in 2005 with a 6–5 win over Glen Rock High School.

-The varsity bowling team compiled four straight state sectional titles from 2006 to 2009.
+The boys' bowling team compiled four straight state sectional titles from 2006 to 2009.